IngeniozIT/router/README.md

 ### HTTP methods

-You can specify the HTTP method that the route should match by using the corresponding method on the Route class:
+You can specify the HTTP method that the route should match:

 ```php
 Route::get('/hello', MyHandler::class);